pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 This approach poses a problem for [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) (CA) because it cannot simulate the effect of allocating or deallocating claims.
-"Numeric parameters" is an extension of DRA that addresses this by making claim parameters less opaque.
-"Numeric models" define how resource capacity per node can be published and the claim parameters that allocate some of that capacity for a claim.
+"Semantic parameters" is an extension of DRA that addresses this by making claim parameters less opaque.
+"Semantic models" define how resource capacity per node can be published and the claim parameters that allocate some of that capacity for a claim.

 This KEP describes the core changes needed for this.
-Specific numeric models get defined in separate KEPs.
-Developers will be able to add their own numeric models by recompiling kube-scheduler and/or CA without having to modify any of the upstream code.
+Specific semantic models get defined in separate KEPs.
+The types defined by these models become part of the resource.k8s.io API.
+Therefore developers who want to extend a scheduler with some additional model have to modify the apiserver.

-When opting into using numeric parameters for their DRA driver, driver developers no longer need to provide their own controller.
-Kubernetes takes over allocating and deallocating claims.
+When opting into using semantic parameters for their DRA driver, driver developers no longer need to provide a control plane controller which handles claim allocation.
+Instead, they need to provide a CRD controller which translates from their custom claim parameters CRD into the parameter object understood by Kubernetes.

 Scheduling performance is expected to become better compared to using the PodSchedulingContext.
 However, supporting CA is the main reason for this KEP.